sylvercis/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 In that case, the workflow would be:

 1. The transaction is initialized with a lifetime of 60 seconds, its state is set to **`pending`** and its status set to **`174`** (Awaiting Terminal).
-2. The user waits one minute and doesn't make the payment.
+2. The customer waits one minute and doesn't make the payment.
 3. Your server receives a HTTP notification with a status update.
 The transaction *status* is set to **`114`** (Expired).

-#### Statuses list
+#### List of statuses

-In order to get the complete list of statuses, check out the [HiPay Enterprise platform overview appendicies](https://developer.hipay.com/getting-started/platform-hipay-enterprise/appendices/).
+In order to get the complete list of statuses, please refer to the [HiPay Enterprise platform overview appendices](https://developer.hipay.com/getting-started/platform-hipay-enterprise/appendices/).